 - Clean away any corrosion found on the engine ground.

 - If the oxygen sensor fails the voltage test, remove it from your vehicle.
 Inspect for dirt and corrosion around the connections.
-If you find any, clean it with a delicate, electronics cleaner (like MAF sensor cleaner) and re-test the sensor.
+If you find any, clean it with a mild electronics cleaner (like MAF sensor cleaner) and re-test the sensor.

 - Replace the bank 1 second oxygen sensor.